Joe Goldberg: Part 1

-Joe manages to track down Marienne at a London art festival, but she rejects him.
+Still as Nick Trespidi, Joe manages to track down Marienne at a London art festival, but she rejects him.
 A disillusioned assassin hired by the Quinn family confronts him, but spares him and provides him a false identity in exchange for money.
-Joe uses his false credentials to become a university English professor.
-He becomes interested in Kate Galvin, an art gallerist and the girlfriend of his colleague and neighbour Malcolm Harding.
-After Joe saves Kate from two muggers, Malcolm then invites Joe to a party as a thank you, where he meets aspiring politician Rhys Montrose, artist Simon Soo and aristocrats Roald Walker-Burton, Gemma Graham-Greene and Lady Phoebe Borehall-Blaxworth.
+Joe, now known as Jonathan Moore, uses his false credentials to become a university English professor.
+He becomes interested in Kate Galvin, an art gallerist and the girlfriend of his colleague and neighbor Malcolm Harding.
+After Joe saves Kate from two muggers, Malcolm then invites Joe to a party as a thank you, where he meets aspiring politician Rhys Montrose, artist Simon Soo, and aristocrats Roald Walker-Burton, Gemma Graham-Greene, and Lady Phoebe Borehall-Blaxworth.
 After a long night of partying, Joe passes out.
 The next morning, Joe wakes up at home with Malcolm stabbed to death on his dining table.

 After Joe disposes of Malcolm's body, he is sent anonymous texts by Malcolm's real killer thanking Joe for disposing of the evidence.
-Joe suspects that one of Kate and Malcolm's friends and infiltrates their social circle in order to investigate them.
+Joe suspects that the killer is one of Kate and Malcolm's friends and infiltrates their social circle in order to investigate them.
 During the course of the investigation, Simon is murdered while at an art exhibition, Joe's stalker deduces his true identity and Joe forms a sexual relationship with Kate.
 Joe murders Phoebe's bodyguard Vic.

 Phoebe invites Joe along to her Hampshire country house, where he begins to suspect Roald of being the killer and has an altercation with him.
 After hearing a scream, Joe discovers Kate kneeling over Gemma's corpse with a knife.
 She pleads her innocence and forces Joe to help her hide the body.
 Joe is caught by Roald, who attempts to kill him with a rifle, but is quickly incapitated.
-Rhys arrives and reveals that he was Joe's stalker and the killer.
+Rhys arrives and reveals that he is Joe's stalker and the killer.

 Chaining Joe and Roald in the catacombs of the country house, Rhys reveals that his plans to murder the rest of the friend group and orders Joe to kill Roald so they can frame him as the killer.
 When Joe refuses, Rhys sets the catacombs on fire, but Joe and Roald manage to escape.
 Kate offers to take Joe out on a date, but Joe rejects her, planning to take down Rhys, who announces his mayoral campaign.